 A- Yes!
 You will have the potential to establish a basic studio, but it’s important to have high level of dedication, the ability to make an investment and natural inspiration.
 Many students who have completed the beginner’s course are successfully running their studios.

 Q- Can I use the studio space after 5 weeks for more practice?
 If yes, what will be the charges?

 A- Yes, you can however do remember that decisions will be made on the basis of availability.
 You will have to apply for it separately.
 The charges for the space will be 500/day.
 Do note that material/firing costs will be extra.

 Q- What is the difference between pottery and ceramics ?

-A- There is no difference, ceramics a is a modern terms for pottery and umbrella terms for any kind of clay like terracotta, stoneware, porcelain.
-Pottery is a part of ceramics while other things in the ceramics can be- floor tiles, bricks, washbasins and countless other things which includes different compositions of clay and glass.
+A- Ceramics is a modern term for pottery and is also an umbrella term for different kinds of clay like terracotta, stoneware, porcelain.
+Pottery is a part of ceramics.
+Ceramics can also refer to floor tiles, bricks, washbasins and countless other things which includes different compositions of clay and glass.

 Q- Is there anything I need to know before I sign up for this course ?

-A- This course includes long sitting hours and physical work, we suggest avoiding taking this course if you have any physical/health issues.
+A- This course includes long sitting hours and physical work.
+You need to be reasonable healthy and not have any physical/health issues.